Machine Skates: Key Considerations and Options

 October 20, 2021

-Load moving skates offer a simple and effective solution when you need to move heavy equipment around your shop floor – especially when space is restricted.
+Machine skates offer a simple and effective solution when you need to move heavy equipment around your shop floor – especially when space is restricted.
 You may have also heard the terms dollies, machine moving skates, and roller skids.
-Essentially, these names are mostly interchangeable, as the tools all do the same thing – which is to slip under the load, reduce drag forces and make the move easy, efficient, and safe.
+Essentially, these names are mostly interchangeable, as the tools all do the same thing – which is to slip under the load, reduce drag forces and make a move easy, efficient, and safe.

-Typical places where load moving skates are used:
+Typical places where machine moving skates are used:

 • Machine shops